m4tt72/eslint-config-m4tt72/readme.md

 ## Installation

-1. jWe need to install everything needed by the config:
+1. We need to install everything needed by the config:

 ```bash
 npx install-peerdeps --dev eslint-config-m4tt72